Entra nel sito

 Bologna is renowned for its cuisine.
 Tortellini, tagliatelle, ragù and many other traditional dishes draw visitors to Bologna from every corner of the world.
 The E.C.Co. program helps students experience this delicious aspect of the local culture by offering an unforgettable cooking course with the chef Rita Mattioli.
 The students meet with Rita for three lessons and learn to prepare traditional (but also non-conventional) dishes.
 After each cooking session, there is a dinner for all participants, where students taste excellent wines and share their views on food, diet and well being in general.
 Rita Mattioli’s cooking course has always been one of the highlights of the E.C.Co.… Continue reading

-Bologna has an extraordinary artistic and historical heritage which can be enjoyed throughout the city.
-Aside from its treasure-filled churches, Bologna’s world-renowned Pinacoteca Nazionale is home to some of the greatest Renaissance and Baroque masterpieces in the country, including works by Raphael, Lavinia Fontana, the Carracci, Guido Reni, Guercino, and many others.
+Bologna has an extraordinary artistic and historical heritage.
+Aside from its treasure-filled churches, Bologna’s world-renowned Pinacoteca Nazionale is home to some of the greatest Renaissance and Baroque masterpieces in the country, including works by Raphael, Lavinia Fontana, the Carracci brothers, Guido Reni, Guercino, and many others.
 The E.C.Co. course Renaissance and Early Baroque Art in Bologna: From Vitale da Bologna to Domenichino and Guido Reni takes students out of the classroom and into the churches, palaces, and museums to investigate Bologna’s key role in the art world between the fourteenth and seventeenth centuries.

 Bologna is home to a world-renowned institution devoted to the promotion, study and preservation of film, the Cineteca di Bologna.
 Its Cinema Lumière screens a huge selection of movies throughout the year, with a rich program that features independent movies, rarities, classics, animated and silent films (sometimes with live music).
 Next to the theatre is the Renzo Renzi library which boasts a collection of 38,000 books, 1,100 international and Italian film journals from the Silent Era to the present, 18,000 audiovisual materials, 200,000 movie posters and more than 1,500,000 photographs.
 [The catalogue of its books and journals is available online, along with that of the audiovisual materials.]… Continue reading